VanDallaris/odin-recipes/README.md

 # odin-recipes
 A basic recipe website consisting of index page and links to recipes.
-This website shows the basics of html learned from Odin Project.
+Alongside my improved HTML skills, I've added CSS to enhance the visual appeal of the pages.
+I now have a better understanding of styling elements like headers, paragraphs, images, and links.
+I'm excited to continue exploring web development and further improve my skills.